captain-discord/captain/README.md

 Captain is my own personal take on a cross between GearBot and Rowboat.
 Of course, this bot is still in development and will be for a very long time.

-**If you need support or wish to report a bug, please join my Discord server: https://discord.gg/pWraGYX**
+**If you need support or wish to report a bug, please join my Discord server: https://discord.gg/EBFhZYY**

 ## Features

 You didn't come here to listen to me chatter about the unimportant stuff, you want the feature list, well here it is:
+- A web dashboard so that you don't have to restart to change a guild's config
 - Ban, unban, softban, kick, mute, unmute and warn commands
 - Temporary muting, banning and lockdowns
 - Purge in the current channel, a different channel, from a user or by bots